floweredscarf/su25/policies/index.md

 ### Lecture

 This summer, we will be using a _flipped classroom_ format.
-Students are **expected** to watch pre-recorded lecture videos from previous semesters before attending class.
-Live lecture sessions will focus on deepening your understanding of the material through concept reviews, interactive problem-solving, and Q&A.
+Students are **expected** to watch pre-recorded lecture videos from previous semesters before attending class (except for the first lecture).
+Live lecture sessions will focus on deepening your understanding of the material through conceptual reviews, interactive problem-solving, and Q&A.
 Lecture will be held on **Mondays and Wednesdays from 9–10am in Evans 10**.
 Because the classroom cannot accommodate all enrolled students, lectures will also be webcast live over Zoom to ensure full access.
 Whether attending in person or virtually, active participation is encouraged to make the most of our collaborative in-class time.

 ### Labs

 Lab sections meet Monday through Thursday.
-You may only attend the lab section in which you are enrolled.
+You may only attend the lab section which you signed up for.
 In-person labs will be held in a lab room in Soda Hall.
-Remote labs will be held over Zoom where you will be working primarily in breakout rooms (TAs / Tutors / Academic Interns will join the breakout room when you need assistance).
+Remote labs will be held over Zoom where you will be working primarily in breakout rooms (TAs / Tutors will join the breakout room when you need assistance).

 These labs are practical labs that emphasize hands-on experience with the course material.
 They involve coding assignments that are submitted for credit.
 Labs will also have a small attendance credit (see grading breakdown below).

-If you would like to swap to a lab section that you are not officially enrolled in you must email [cs61bl@berkeley.edu](mailto:cs61bl@berkeley.edu). <strong> Attending a lab that you are not officially enrolled in or have not received permission to attend may result in you being de-prioritized for help. </strong>
+If you would like to swap to a lab section that you are not officially enrolled in you must email [cs61bl@berkeley.edu](mailto:cs61bl@berkeley.edu). **Attending a lab that you are not officially enrolled in or have not received permission to attend may result in you being de-prioritized for help.**

 ### Homeworks

 Homeworks are designed to reinforce your **conceptual understanding** of the material each week.
 They will include a mix of multiple-choice, short answer, and coding questions, and will be released on **Gradescope** every **Wednesday**, due the following **Tuesday at 11:59 PM**.
 Regardless of length, all homeworks will be worth **2.5** points.
-The maximum number of homeworks points you can get will be 15.
+The maximum number of homework points you can get is 15.

 **No extensions** will be granted for homework assignments for any reason, so please plan accordingly and start early.